argyleink/gui-challenges/README.md

 # GUI Challenges
-I built interfaces my way, then challenge you to do it your way.
-With our creativec minds combined, we'll find multiple ways to solve these interfaces and expand the diversity of our skills.
+I build interfaces my way, then challenge you to do it your way.
+With our creative minds combined, we'll find multiple ways to solve these interfaces and expand the diversity of our skills.

 1. Stories [`Demo`](https://gui-challenges.web.app/stories/dist/) [`Blog post`](https://web.dev/building-a-stories-component/)
 2. Centering [`Demo`](https://gui-challenges.web.app/centering/dist/) [`Blog post`](https://web.dev/centering-in-css/)